tourem/config-preflight/CONTRIBUTING.md

 ## 🙏 Thank You!

-Thank you for contributing to Configuration Validator!
+Thank you for contributing to Config Preflight!
 Your efforts help make this project better for everyone.

 ---